hjalmare/dstr/README.md

 ## TODO
-* Nice errors and error checking
+* Nicer errors and error checking
 * csv parsing
 * use files as input
-* support more escape characters like \n and \t
 * compiletime typecheck
 * faster stdio
 * escapes in template destructoring